Rhodes College, History

 Memphis has a metropolitan population of over one million and provides multiple opportunities for research and for cultural and recreational activities. http://www.rhodes.edu/content/our-city.

-Please apply online at jobs.rhodes.edu; only online applications will be accepted.
-A complete application includes a cover letter, a CV, and three letters of recommendation.
-Please address in your cover letter your interest in teaching at a liberal arts college and how your experiences with teaching, scholarship, and/or service might contribute to a college community that includes a commitment to diversity as one of its core values.
-Review of completed applications will begin on December 12 and continue until the position is filled.
-The online application system will solicit letters of recommendation electronically from the candidate’s recommenders once their contact information has been entered by the candidate and the search committee requests them.
+Please apply online at http://jobs.rhodes.edu.
+Completed applications will include a letter of application, a curriculum vitae, and three letters of recommendation.
+Your application must also include a statement that addresses your interest in teaching at a liberal arts college and how your experiences with teaching, scholarship, and/or service might contribute to a college community that includes a commitment to diversity and inclusion as one of its core values.
+Review of completed applications will begin February 1, 2018 and will continue until the position is filled.
+Candidates from backgrounds typically underrepresented in higher education are strongly encouraged to apply.
+The online application system will solicit letters of recommendation electronically from the candidate’s recommenders, once their contact information has been entered by the candidate and all other required application materials have been submitted.
 Background checks are required before candidates can be brought to campus for interviews.

 Urban History / Studies